How to Retain Engineering Talent

 Of course your team knows what your product does.
 But do they know why they're building the specific features that they're building?

-You can get good results for a little while by hiring smart people who want to build cool stuff with new tech.
-If you want your team to stick it out through all the less fun maintenance tasks and technology upgrades that come with a long-term product, then the team needs to be invested in more than just the technology.
+You can get good engineering results for a little while by hiring smart people who want to build cool stuff with new tech.
+In the early days of your startup, that might be enough.
+If you want your team to stick it out through all the pivots, maintenance tasks, and technology upgrades that come with a long-term product, then the team needs to be invested in more than just the technology.
 They need to believe in what you're building, and they need to know the reasoning behind the particular features that have been prioritized.